eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 ### 3th column : Fill the derivative function
 If you want to use the Newton method, you need to fill the explicit derivative of the function.
 You can choose the two way explained just before.
-Note that for the 2nd way, the function and derivatife function have to be in the same cpp file.
+Note that for the 2nd way, the function and derivative function have to be in the same cpp file.
 You can let this column empty if you doen't want to use de Newton method. <br/>
-### 4th and 5th : Column Bound
+### 4th and 5th column : Bounds
 It's the lower and upped bound for the Bisection.
 You can let this empty if you doesn't want to use this method.
 ### 6th Column : Initial Value
 The initial value for Chord, Newton and fixed point.
 You can let this empty if you doesn't want to use this methods.